papercranecode/DevelopMe-Tech-Challenge/README.md

 With my goals in place I then spent some time researching other team picker websites and apps, to see how other developers have solved similar challenges before me.
 I then spent some time thinking about how I would go about making my product stand out, and what I could do differently.

 After this I created the wireframe designs using [Wireframe.cc](wireframe.cc/).
-Starting with the mobile view for efficiency, I then built up to the tablet version and desktop versions.
+I decided to design from mobile first, because additional code required for larger views can slow down the load time and is not necessary for mobile users.
+In addition, I also considered that many mobile users may be on a slow connection or have limited data.
+I then built up to the tablet version and desktop versions.
 After I created the wireframe layouts, I researched colour schemes that I felt were suitable for the vibe and purpose of the product, picking a colour scheme that I felt reflected the 'outdoorsiness' of football.

 Once the wireframes were in place I started by first setting up the HTML in index.html, including the classes needed for minimal styling.
 I then created a folder for my stylesheets, and set up SASS, outputting the styling components into a single CSS file that would not be touched, which I linked to in index.html.
 I set up the styling settings first in settings.scss, using my selected colour scheme and accessibility friendly fonts and font sizes.